hyperledger/firefly/deploy/charts/firefly/README.md

 # FireFly

 [Hyperledger FireFly](https://hyperledger.github.io/firefly/) is an implementation of a [multi-party system](https://github.com/hyperledger/firefly#multi-party-systems) that simplifies data orchestration on top of blockchain and other peer-to-peer technologies.

 This chart bootstraps a FireFly deployment on a [Kubernetes](https://kubernetes.io/) cluster using the [Helm](https://helm.sh/) package manager.
-It can be used to deploy a FireFly node for an organization within a multi-party system.
+It can be used to deploy a FireFly node for a single organization within a multi-party system.

 ### Table of Contents